-(5) Leases
+(6) Leases

-The Hospital leases certain equipment under non-cancelable long-term agreements.
-Certain leases have been recorded as capitalized leases and others as operating leases.
-Total lease expense for the years ended December 31, 2019 and 2018 for all operating leases was \$127,943 and \$152,538, respectively.
+The Hospital leased certain equipment under non-cancelable long-term agreements.
+Certain leases had been recorded as capitalized leases and others as operating leases.
+Total lease expense for the years ended December 31, 2020 and 2019 for all operating leases was \$1,902 and \$127,943, respectively.
+The Hospital paid off existing capital leases during 2020.
 The capitalized lease assets consist of: